git-pull/website/blog/2018/01/technical-screening.rst

 think it's your own limitations or faults.
 Or you're just "bad".
 Until you realize the lengths interviewers go to not hire the person that replaces them.

 It's rare.
-But they exist.
-Here's another example of the "Bait and switch" and "Sabotager":
+Subject to interpretation.
+But it happens.
+Another example of what I perceive to be bait and switching and sabotage:

 .. admonition:: Story